martinheidegger/express-egraphql/README.md

   * **`validationRules`**: Optional additional validation rules queries must satisfy in addition to those defined by the GraphQL spec.

+  * **`getPrivateKey`**: Optional handler that enables encrypted requests to the endpoint. `getPrivateKey(keyID) { return Promise.resolve('privateKey')}`.
+    The method will be called once a request to encrypt arrives.
+The resulting privateKey will be used to en-/decrypt the requests.

+  * **`acceptedCipherAlgorithms`**: By default, with encryption enabled, only the `aes-256-ecb` algorithm encryption is allowed.

 ## HTTP Usage